multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 another, then we know for sure than the latter set cannot be better than the former in terms of Pareto-optimality.

+Like most measures of unions of high-dimensional geometric objects, computing the hypervolume is #P-hard :cite:p:`BriFri2010approx`.

 .. _hv_approximation: